-How do you spot the most common internet scams?Nico van den Dries
+How do you spot the most common internet scam?

-Scammers have a crucial factor that works for them, besides of course the dire state of our economic system, and that is the lack of a unified, comprehensive, national approach by the police that also varies from country to country.
+Recognizing an Internet Scam.
+Scammers have one crucial factor that works for them, besides of course the dire state of our economic system, and that is the lack of a unified, comprehensive, national approach by the police that also varies from country to country.

 It is extremely difficult to track down and bring these scammers – also known as scammers – to justice.
 Often also because most people are eventually scammed for a relatively small sum of money.
 Of course our service as a cybercrime investigation may help you.
 But which scams are most common right now?